kubernetes-sigs/vsphere-csi-driver/docs/book/features/file_volume.md

 - Enable and configure the file service in your vSAN cluster configuration.
 You must configure the necessary file service domains, IP pools, network etc in order to create file share volumes.
 Refer to [vSphere 7.0 vSAN File service](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-82565B82-C911-42F7-85B1-E9EF973EE90C.html) documentation to get started.

 - Establish a dedicated file share network connecting all the kubernetes nodes and make sure this network is routable to the vSAN File Share network.
 Refer to [Network Access of vSAN File Share](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-EFC00FFF-E720-44F1-B229-4C13687E6B85.html) to understand the setup better.
+Make sure you configure the kubernetes nodes with the same DNS server as the one used to configure the file services in the vSAN cluster configuration.

 - Configure the kubernetes secret named `vsphere-config-secret` to specify network permissions and placement of volumes for your vSAN file shares in your vSphere environment.
 This step is completely optional.
 Refer to the [CSI vSphere driver installation](../driver-deployment/installation.md) instructions on `vSphere configuration file for file volumes` to learn more.
 If not specified, it is upto the CSI driver to use its discretion to place the file share volumes in any of your vSAN datastores with File services enabled.
 In such a scenario, the file volumes backed by vSAN file shares using the NFSv4 protocol will assume default network permissions i.e Read-Write privilege and root access to all the IP ranges.